Felipehincacode/gestion_de_productos/README.md

 - Add, edit, delete, and search products in a friendly UI
 - Data is stored in `db.json` and served via JSON Server
 - Animations and rounded, soft design
-- All code is commented in English for easy understanding
+- All code is commented in English

 ## Getting Started